awslabs/aws-crypto-tools-test-vector-framework/features/0006-awses-message-decryption-generation.md

     same format used to specify tests in [0003-awses-message-encryption](0003-awses-message-encryption.md#tests).
 -   `tampering` : Optional specification indicating a method of deriving vectors that are required to fail from a given good message.
 Each resulting decryption test vector will include `"result": { "error": ... }`.
 Will contain exactly one of the following elements:
     -   `change-edk-provider-info` : List of alternate values for the provider info field of all encrypted data keys.
+    -   `truncate` : Creates multiple decrypt test vectors that must fail by truncating the encrypted message at N bytes, for every N from 1 to one less than the number of bytes in the message length.
+    -   `mutate` : Creates multiple decrypt test vectors that must fail by flipping the Nth bit, for every N from 0 to one less than the number of bits in the message.
+    -   `half-sign` : Creates a decrypt test vector that must fail by using a custom CMM that generates signing materials, even when the request identifies an unsigned algorithm suite.
 -   `decryption-master-keys` : Optional list of master key descriptions as defined in [0005-awses-master-key](0005-awses-master-key.md).
 -   `result` : Optional specification of the expected result of decryption.
 Defaults to successful decryption.
     See [0004-awses-message-decryption](0004-awses-message-decryption.md#tests) for details.